anhtngc/UIT-CE_CourseMaterials/CE118 - Thiết kế luận lý số/Assignment/README.md

 - c) Encode the states.
 - d) Derive a logic schematic.

-## Assignment 3: Storage Components
+## :three: Assignment 3: Storage Components
 **7.2** (Registers) Design a register with two load signals that enable the loading of data from two different sources.